MilicaMisk/data_science_portfolio/Shell_Shock-Linux_notes/Remote_control_SSH.md

 # Remote control using Bash
 Remote control using Bash typically involves connecting to remote servers or devices via SSH (Secure Shell) and running commands or scripts on those remote systems.
 SSH is a secure protocol for remote access and command execution.
-Here's how you can use Bash for remote control:

 ### 1. SSH Key Setup: